PatemaAelita/HeyItsTimeToStop/README.md

 ## Configuration

 **Hey!
-It's time to stop!** uses [Cloth Config](https://modrinth.com/mod/cloth-config/versions) for configuration, you'll need to download it as well.
+It's time to stop!** uses [Cloth Config](https://modrinth.com/mod/cloth-config/versions) for configuration (embbed).
-Once both mods are in your mods folder, you'll need to start the server once for the configuration file to be generated in the config folder.
+You'll need to start the server once for the configuration file to be generated in the config folder.
 After that you only need to edit the `heyitstimetostop.json5` file.

 > // Should be between 5 and 60 \